-The Road Safety Commission’s Guide to Driving on WA Roads provides more road safety and road rules information for Visitors to WA in nine languages.
+The Road Safety Commission’s Guide to Driving on WA Roads provides more road safety and road rules information for Visitors to WA in multiple languages.

 You must carry your current overseas licence and a translation, or an International Drivers’ Permit (IDP) with you while driving.

 The Department of Transport has more information on driver’s licence requirements if you intend to rent a vehicle in Western Australia.